openedx/edx-documentation/en_us/shared/course_features/content_experiments/content_experiments_configure.rst

 View Experiments that Use a Group Configuration
 ===============================================

-You can view the experiments that use each of your group configurations.
+You can view the content experiments that use each of your group configurations.

 On the **Group Configurations** page, select the name of a group to see its details.
-You see links to experiments that use the group configuration:
+You see links to the content experiments that use this group configuration.

 .. image:: ../../../../shared/images/group_configurations_experiments.png
- :alt: An image of a group configuration with the experiments using the
+ :alt: An image of a group configuration with the content experiments using the
      configuration circled.
  :width: 800

-Select a link to go to the unit page that contains the experiment.
+Select a link to go to the unit that contains the content experiment.

 ===============================================
 View a Group Configuration from an Experiment
 ===============================================

-When working with a content experiment, you can view details about the group configuration used by that experiment in two ways:
+When working with a content experiment, you can view details about the group configuration used by that experiment in two ways.

 * In a unit that contains a content experiment, in the content experiment block, select the name of the group configuration.